 Bake and drizzle an eggnog glaze onto warm rolls.

 Let it all soak in, baby!

 And now they are ready to eat!
-They’re best warm… just out of the oven and steaming hot and fresh.
-They’re kind of melt-in-your-mouth that way.
+They’re best when they’re warm… just out of the oven and steaming hot and fresh.
+They kind of melt-in-your-mouth that way.
 It’s perfectly okay to warm them up later though if you can’t manage to eat them all at once.
 Just a quick 20 seconds in the microwave and you’re back in business.

-This will be a nice treat to make for family or friends over the holidays.
+This is a nice treat to make for family or friends over the holiday season (or as long as you can find eggnog for sale!)
 It’s quick to make (because you don’t have to bother with that pesky yeast!), and it only makes a dozen so you won’t overeat, right?
 The eggs and the eggnog and the butter in the dough help to create a tender (not tough) cinnamon roll.
 The hint of eggnog flavor makes it holiday-appropriate, and the sugar/cinnamon put it over the top to create a most delightful breakfast or brunch treat.
 Enjoy!

 No Yeast Eggnog Cinnamon Rolls

 CINNAMON SUGAR FILLING:

 - 4 tablespoons unsalted butter, at room temperature